tldr-pages/tldr/pages/common/git-apply.md

 `git apply --reverse {{path/to/file}}`

-- Store the patch result in the index without modify the working tree:
+- Store the patch result in the index without modifying the working tree:

 `git apply --cache {{path/to/file}}`